 Fixing a seat belt buckle that’s stuck

 If the female end of the seat belt assembly – the buckle – is stuck, then one easy way to fix it is to stick a butter knife in it and clean it out.
-Just like the seat belt itself, the buckle end is prone to having food, dirt, and other gunk stuck in it over time.
+Like the seat belt itself, the buckle end is prone to having food, dirt, and other gunk stuck in it over time.
 Typically, cleaning this part of the mechanism will work just fine.
 But if it doesn’t, then the buckle may need to be taken apart or replaced.

 If all else fails, have a mechanic fix it

-If the aforementioned remedies don’t work, then you can always take the car to a mechanic.
-They will have the tools to fix it and, if needed, they can order the parts to replace the mechanism.
-After all, a car’s seat belts are the first line of defense for when you get into an accident, so they’re super important.
+If the aforementioned remedies don’t work, you can always take the car to a mechanic.
+They will have the tools to fix it and if needed, they can order the parts to replace the mechanism.
+After all, a car’s seat belts are the first line of defense when you get into an accident, so they’re super important.
 As always, remember to buckle up when driving your car, even for shorter drives.